Yharooer/pi-led-test/README.md

 PiLEDTest
 ===========
 A program which tests Charlieplexing with the Raspberry Pi with 4 Pins.
 It asks the user which LED it should turn on and turns it on.
+It is the testing program to make sure everything is wired correctly for my <a href="https://github.com/Yharooer/Pi-LED-Clock.git">PiClock project</a>.

 ## Setup ##
 There should be two circuits which look like this: